 - The final paragraph should reiterate the reason you are writing and thank the reader for reviewing your request.

-Single space your letter and justify your letter to the left.
+Single-space your letter and justify your letter to the left.
 Leave a blank line between each paragraph.

 Handwritten Signature (for a mailed letter)

-If you're unsure what to write the body of a business letter, review these sample job search and employment letters for inspiration.
+If you're unsure what to write in the body of a business letter, review these sample job search and employment letters for inspiration.